m-sutcliffe/CS193HW3/README.md

 It is important to understand how useful git and GitHub can be for collaboration.
 For a moment, let's pretend that you and someone else are both working on solving Homework 3 together.
 We will **simulate** someone else pushing changes to Homework 4 while you are working on it locally.
 To do this, make sure you have already cloned the Homework 3 repo onto your local machine.
 Next, in your web browser, navigate to your Homework 3 repository on GitHub.

 ### TODO 2
-Open the `answers.txt` file in GitHub from the web browser and under `Part 1`, write a message to yourself.
+Open the `answers.txt` file in GitHub from the web browser click the pencil icon to edit the file.
+Under `Part 1`, write a message to yourself.
 This can be anything you want.
-Go ahead and commit this message to the `master` branch.
+Scroll to the bottom of the page where it says "Commit changes".
+Press `Commit changes` to commit this message to the `master` branch.
 Again, make sure this change is made from GitHub in your web browser!!

 Now, locally in your terminal, run `git status` again in the Homework 3 directory.
 Notice the output this time!
 Wait... it's still the same.
 Why does `git status` tell us  `Your branch is up to date with 'origin/master'` if we just made a change to the `master` branch on GitHub?